 To put this into further context: due to the abolition of Priority, some creatures that were once thought irreparably-broken have now been unbanned (though still limited), chief among them is Black Luster Soldier, Envoy of the Beginning.
 Some fans have called for it's brother card, Chaos Emperor Dragon - Envoy of the End, to be unbanned as well, since the entire reason WHY it was broken was because Priority made its ignition effect nigh-uncounterable; it's still extraordinarily powerful, but arguably no more so (or even LESS so) than Judgment Dragon (since CED destroys itself and your hand, as well).

 In the same system, the diverging math between character creation points and experience points is regarded as this.
 Most traits bought up in character creation are paid for at a flat rate, but increase in cost exponentially afterwards when bought with experience points.
 Sub-optimal point investment in character creation, consequently, can leave a character behind literally the equivalent of hundreds of experience points (in a game where 4 per session is the baseline rate).
-This has persisted through the first and second editions of the games, and the developers have stated it will continue through the upcoming third edition, because it would be "fake equivalence" to correct it.
+This has persisted through the first and second editions of the games, and the developers have stated it would continue through the upcoming third edition, because it would be "fake equivalence" to correct it, and because "[they] never really bean-counted with any of [their] characters".
+The eventual "fix" was to simply acknowledge this mechanic's existence in the text.

 Though not quite as widely maligned, due to having some positive upshots, the Resources system is similarly problematic.
 The Resources trait gives a simple zero-to-five abstract rating of a character's general wealth, meant to avoid having to do painstaking math or accounting.
 A character can't buy something that costs more than their Resources rating.
 Purchases below it are "out of pocket" expenses.
 A purchase equal to the rating is a significant expense, and lowers the rating by 1.
 However, this means that characters can purchase "insignificant" things in infinite quantities, characters with Resources 1 literally cannot buy anything at all without bankrupting themselves, and merely buying the same items in a certain order completely changes their impact on your wealth.
 Ex: At resources 3, buying a resources 3 item, then a resources 2 item, then a resources 1 item would drop you to resources 0.
 If you bought them in reverse order, despite their prices and your wealth being completely unchanged, you would only drop to resources 2.